 Types of Auctions

-Our Metro Online Timed Auctions take place every Tuesday.
-Each sale typically includes over 500 lots of fine quality furniture, collectibles, rugs, artwork, decorative arts, silver, jewelry, mirrors, lamps and more, which are available for bidding through our website and Invaluable and AuctionZip (online auction platforms).
-Lots in the Metro Online Timed Auction begin closing at 10am with staggered end times thereafter.
+Our Metro Online Auctions take place every Tuesday.
+These timed, online-only auctions typically include over 500 lots of antique, reproduction and modern furniture, collectibles, rugs, artwork, decorative elements, silver, estate jewelry, mirrors, lamps, porcelain and more, which are available for bidding through our website and Invaluable and AuctionZip (online auction platforms).
 Lots in the timed online auction end over a period of time.
+Lots in the Metro Online Auction begin closing at 10am, and each minute thereafter.
 There is a countdown timer beside each lot to determine when bidding will end.
 In the event that competitive bidding takes place within the last five minutes of the auction, time will be added in five minute increments.
 This feature is intended to prohibit sniping software and activity.